-Amy W. Howells is an associate attorney with BrownWinick and has a general practice including, but not limited to, administrative law, health law, and litigation.
+Amy W. Howells is an associate attorney with BrownWinick and has a general practice including, but not limited to, administrative law, business and corporate law, health law, and litigation.

 Amy graduated from the University of Iowa in 2008, receiving her B.A. in Women’s Studies.
 She received her Master of Public Health from Des Moines University in 2019.